ycdtosa/netdata/packaging/installer/methods/synology.md

 On current Synology systems (DSM 7.2.2+), the kickstart script automates the entire installation process but doesn't create the necessary `netdata` user and group.
 As a result, Netdata operates with root privileges instead.
 Once installed, it can be controlled using standard systemd commands.

+Netdata default instalation on `/opt/netdata` will install it on `/dev/md0` which is usually a small device and will run out of space soon.
+It is recomented to change the configuration so `cache` and `logs` go to a bigger storage or a different machine.

 ### Run as netdata user

 By default, Netdata runs as `root`.
 To run it as the `netdata` user instead: